What happens in therapy?

 How long do I need to be in therapy to feel better?

-The length of treatment depends on your situation, including the nature of your issues, your environments, and internal and external supports.
+The length of treatment depends on your situation, including but not limited to the nature of your issues, your environments, and internal and external supports.
 Some people attend therapy for one session, three sessions, a few months or a few years.
 Some people start to notice improvement within the first few weeks of treatment.
 Many feel better once they know they are doing something to move toward changes in their lives.

 Is it too late for me to change the way I think or act?

 Many people think that the human personality is locked in at an early age, which is incorrect.
 Neuroscientists have proven that the brain has the ability to change throughout our entire lives!
-New pathways can continually be formed in the brain, which means that there is ongoing potential to form new beliefs and behaviours.
+New pathways can continually be formed in the brain, which means that there is ongoing potential to form new beliefs and patterns of being.